 When you think about your credit card debt, you probably feel a little anxious.
 It gets tricky keeping track of the balances, the minimum monthly payments and the super-high interest rates.

 And while you’re stressing out over your debt, your credit card company is getting rich off the interest you pay.
-But a company called Fiona could help you pay off that bill as soon as tomorrow.
+But a website called Fiona could help you pay off that bill as soon as tomorrow.